This post may contain Amazon affiliate links. Thanks for reading & thanks for your support!

-A simple, delicious & moist Pineapple Crumb Coffee Cake.
-Everyday, easy baking.
-Almost a lazy pineapple upside down cake 🙂
+A delicious & moist Pineapple Coffee Cake made with canned pineapple.
+Easy baking – like a lazy pineapple upside down cake!Jump to Recipe

-I had another cake in mind instantly.
-This Pineapple Coffee Cake.
-It’s so simple to make.
-There’s many things you could do to get creative here – add some walnuts, chopped maraschino cherries, flaked coconut – I kept it perfectly simple.
-The crumb topping is all I need.
+There’s many things you could do to get creative here – add some walnuts, chopped maraschino cherries, flaked coconut.
+I kept it perfectly simple with just a little whipped cream on top.

 Pineapple Coffee Cake

 - 1 can of crushed pineapple in syrup 20 oz. drained & syrup reserved

 - 3 cups all-purpose flour

 - 1 cup light brown sugar firmly packed

 - 1 teaspoon baking powder

 - 1/2 teaspoon baking soda

 - 1 cup salted butter softened